Synchronize branches with Guidewire VCS

 Prerequisites

-• You are working on an initialized Git repository.
+You are working on an initialized Git repository.

-If you want to create CI automation that works only as a sync between two repositories, and you don't want to clone the code, use the git init command to set up a Git repository as a step.
+If you want to create CI automation that works only as a sync between two repositories, and you don't want to clone the code, use the

-• You have Git Large File Storage (LFS) installed and initialized.
+You have Git Large File Storage (LFS) installed and initialized.

-You can check this with the git lfs install command.
+You can check this with the

+You can authenticate to both repositories with Git.
 For details on how to authenticate to the Guidewire VCS in Git using a command line, see Authentication to a Git repository.

-Set up two remote repositories
+Set up the two remote repositories

 git remote add source <url_to_your_repository>